briandking/IsThereSchool/README.md

 ## Contributing

-If you're viewing this project on Glitch, you can submit contributions on [the boilerplate's GitHub repo](https://github.com/voxable-labs/actions-on-google-api-ai-boilerplate).

 ## Credits

-This boilerplate project was made by [Voxable](https://voxable.io), a boutique conversational interface agency in Austin, Texas.
+This project was made by possible by the [boilerplate](https://glitch.com/~actions-on-google-api-ai-boilerplate) project from [Voxable](https://voxable.io), a boutique conversational interface agency in Austin, Texas.
 It's based [on another Glitch boilerplate provided by the Glitch team](https://glitch.com/~google-home).

 Voxable builds chatbots, voice interface, Alexa skills, and Google Assistant apps for products and clients.
 Voxable's goal is to help humans and machines better understand each other.